onap/sdc/docs/configuration.rst

             fileExtension: "env"

     # Tosca artifacts placeholders
-    # For each artifact there is a template and a scar.
+    # For each artifact there is a template and a csar.
     # For each one the following properties exists:
     #
     # artifactName - The suffix of the artifact file